fable-compiler/Fable/docs/source/docs/plugins.md

 During the AST transformation process, several hooks are available for plugins.
 The most important one is the call replacement, that is, when Fable tries to replace a call to an external source, like the F# core library or .NET BCL.
-We are going to learn how to create a plugin to replace some of these calls.
+Below, we are going to learn how to create a plugin to replace some of these calls.
+Another useful plugin lets you transform Fable AST after it has been obtained from F# source code.
+This is briefly outlined in the second demo in this article.

-## Creating your own plugin
+## Creating call replacement plugin

 Fable's goal is to support most of the F# core library and some of the most used classes in .NET BCL, like `DateTime` or `Regex`.
 Fable now supports